Youth Programs //

 MASTERCLASSES — Free

 A Festival artist coaches young chamber music ensemble from local youth orchestras, conservatories, and colleges.
-The coaches have included AD and violinist James Ehnes, cellists Bion Tsang and Andrés Díaz, violists David Harding and Toby Appel, pianist Jeewon Park and Max Levinson with the students of the University of Washington School of Music, Seattle University, Seattle Youth Symphony Orchestra and Academy of Music Northwest.
+The coaches have included Artistic Director and violinist James Ehnes, cellists Bion Tsang and Andrés Díaz, violists David Harding and Toby Appel, pianist Jeewon Park and Max Levinson with the students of the University of Washington School of Music, Seattle University, Seattle Youth Symphony Orchestra and Academy of Music Northwest.

 Here are some pictures from our Family Concert, Masterclasses, and Chamber Music in the Classroom!